gnardin/RebelGroup/README.md

 The analysis is split into three scripts that return the results of the hypothesis testing between the multiple output metrics for the experiments reported on the article

-`Duffy, F. S., Klosek, K. C., Nardin, L. G., &amp; Wagner, G. (under review).
-Rebel group protection rackets: Simulating the effects of economic support on civil war violence. _Computational Conflict Research_.
+`Duffy, F. S., Klosek, K. C., Nardin, L. G., & Wagner, G. (In Press).
+Rebel group protection rackets: Simulating the effects of economic support on civil war violence.
+In E. Deutschmann, J. Lorenz, L.G.
+Nardin, D. Natalini, & A.F.X.
+Wilhelm (Eds.), Computational Conflict Research.
 Computational Social Sciences Book Series.
 Cham: Springer.`

 * Open a terminal
 * Navigate to the `<rebelDir>/data` folder